Heyuan Guangdong, China Travel Guide

 Local SIM cards are available from China Mobile, China Unicom, and China Telecom.
 A passport is needed for registration.
 Wi-Fi is common, but a VPN is necessary for many international sites.

-Mandarin Chinese is the official language, with Hakka also spoken by older locals.
-English proficiency is limited, especially outside major tourist areas.
+Mandarin Chinese is the official language, with Hakka also used by older locals.
+English proficiency is limited, especially outside primary tourist zones.

-A few essential phrases in Mandarin significantly enhance your interactions with locals and make daily activities smoother.
+A few important expressions in Mandarin significantly enhance your interactions with locals and make daily activities smoother.

-Download offline translation packs and a VPN before you arrive.
+Download translation without internet packs and a VPN prior to your arrival.
 This ensures uninterrupted access and communication, even without internet.

 Monday-Friday, 8:30 AM-12:00 PM & 2:00 PM-5:30 PM.
 Closed weekends.